GabrielChan1/project-team-19/deliverables/product.md

 YOUR ANSWER GOES HERE ...

+A mobile app that will allow users to give money to help a particular homeless person without giving them cash.
+Nowadays, some people do not carry cash, or are afraid that their change will be used for drugs or alcohol, and won't help the homeless person in the long term.
+With our app, users will be able to quickly donate small amounts of money from a bank account or credit card to a homeless person's "account", and the homeless person can only redeem this money at a local shelter for clothing or other essential items.
+Users will also be able to give larger donations to a homeless person that will go towards a particular item that they need.

  * Short (1 - 2 min' read)
  * Start with a single sentence, high-level description of the product.
  * Be clear - Describe the problem you are solving in simple terms.